huggingface/pytorch-image-models/results/README.md

 ## Datasets

-There are currently results for the ImageNet validation set and 3 additional test sets.
+There are currently results for the ImageNet validation set and 5 additional test/label sets.

 ### ImageNet Validation - [`results-imagenet.csv`](results-imagenet.csv)